Hashtag Web3 / Updated

 5. Patience and Long-Term Vision

 The industry may need to embrace slower growth and longer development cycles.
-As one commenter noted, comparing crypto to AI, “AI has gone through two major ‘winters’ that combined spanned almost 20 years,” before its current renaissance.
+As one commenter noted, comparing crypto to AI, “AI has gone through two major ‘winters’ that combined spanned almost 20 years,” before its current resurgence.